jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ## Basic requirements

-While setting up a Server isn't difficult, it's a good idea to read the following backround information to avoid some problems:
+While setting up a Server isn't difficult, it's a good idea to read the following background information to avoid some problems:

 ### Speed and latency